Base

 # Laravel

-This will install a base Laravel (latest stable) project within /vagrant/laravel
+This will install a base Laravel (latest stable) project within /vagrant/laravel.
+It depends on Composer being installed.

-This will also attempt to change the Apache or Nginx virtual host to point the document root at /vagrant/laravel/public
+This will also attempt to change the Apache or Nginx virtual host to point the document root at /vagrant/laravel/public.

 # Symfony

-This will install a base Symfony (latest stable) project within /vagrant/symfony
+This will install a base Symfony (latest stable) project within /vagrant/symfony.
+It depends on Composer being installed.

-This will also attempt to change the Apache or Nginx virtual host to point the document root at /vagrant/symfony/web
+This will also attempt to change the Apache or Nginx virtual host to point the document root at /vagrant/symfony/web.

 # PHPUnit